-That’s right: I’m saying you should consider more work, in the form of a summer internship.
-Summer internships give you the experience that you need to really know about your job market first hand before even entering, especially for you college students.
-With an internship, you’ll get an idea of what your future will entail with your current major and let you know if it’s a good fit.
+You heard that right: I’m saying you should consider working, in the form of a summer internship.
+Summer internships give you the experience that you need to really know about your potential future job first hand before even entering, especially for those of you in college.
+With an internship, you’ll get an idea of what your future will entail with your current major and you can determine whether the job will be a good fit for you.
 Beyond that, it’s good for making connections to know people that have the same interest as you.
-Here, you will meet fellow interns who are trying to wet their feet just as much as you are.
-Also, you’ll be able to list the experience you gained on your resume for when you do enter the job market.
+Here, you will meet fellow interns who you can build lasting friendships with and they may even be future colleagues!
+Also, you’ll be able to list the experience you gained on your resume for when you do begin a formal job search.

 Here are some examples of internships in the Silicon Valley: